evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 - The list of networks that the unit collected handshakes of, made of their `BSSID` and `ESSID`.

-Other than for easy unit identification and debugging, this data is collected in order to build drankings, scoreboards and regional statistics. **Like Pokèmon Go, but for WiFi!**
+This is used for easy unit identification and debugging, this data is collected in order to build rankings, scoreboards and regional statistics. **Like Pokèmon Go, but for WiFi!**

 In order to fully opt-in, you can put this in your `/etc/pwnagotchi/config.yml` file: